Hevsy/cfn-finance-pipeline/README.md

 # CloudFormation Template for Continuous Delivery
 This AWS CloudFormation template is designed to build an AWS CodePipeline pipeline that enables a continuous delivery release process for AWS CloudFormation stacks.
 The pipeline uses a CloudFormation source artifact that is submitted to an Amazon S3 location, after which the pipeline will automatically create stacks and change sets.

+## Stages
+The pipeline includes three stages: S3Source, TestStage, and ProdStage.
+* The first stage sources the template from the S3 bucket.
+* The second stage creates a test stack, waits for approval, and deletes the stack if the test fails.
+* The third stage creates a change set for the production stack, waits for approval, and executes the change set to update the stack

 ## Parameters
 The template uses the following parameters: